slikts/tooling/README.md

   <a href="https://GitHub.com/slikts/tooling/issues/" target="_blank"><img src="https://img.shields.io/github/issues/slikts/tooling.svg" alt="GitHub issues"></a>
 </p>

-Developer and build tools exist to avoid predictable problems and to enable efficient workflows, but tooling is a complex field with a lot of churn, and keeping abreast of it can be a full-time job.
-This list is intended to give a comprehensive and opinionated overview of the available tooling with a focus on JavaScript, TypeScript and React build tools.

-It differs from [awesome] lists in that it includes links to both project homepages and GitHub repos, and to [npm trends], and it also lists non-recommended or legacy tools to make it clear that there are better alternatives.
-It also sets a high bar for tools to be recommended, so that it wouldn't become just a catalogue like is so common with awesome lists.
+A quick and up-to-date overview of existing build and developer tools for JavaScript and TypeScript.

-The intended audience are developers starting or maintaining projects and tool authors.
-This is a work in progress; criticism or other contributions are welcome.
+The intended audience are project maintainers and tool authors.
+The list is selective; [non-recommended][non-rec] tools are listed separately.
+Existing resources with a similar focus on tooling are [listed][also] at the end.

+The list format includes links to project homepages (if they exist), GitHub pages, and an [npm trends] comparison where applicable.
+The format differs from the [awesome] template by being slightly more detailed and opinionated.

+Criticism, adding omissions and other contributions are welcome.

+[also]: #🙈-see-also
 [awesome]: https://github.com/sindresorhus/awesome
 [npm trends]: https://www.npmtrends.com/